-Please enter the Smart Tracking settings interface and enable smart tracking first.
+Enter Smart Tracking settings interface and enable smart tracking first.

-Configuration > PTZ > Smart Tracking Steps:
+Configuration > PTZ > Smart Tracking

-- 1. Click on the toolbar of live view interface. - Click a moving object in the live video.The speed dome will track the object automatically. - 3D Positioning
+- 1. Click on the toolbar of live view interface. - Click a moving object in the live video.
+The camera will track the object automatically. - 3D Positioning

 - 1. Click on the toolbar of live view interface. - 2.
-Operate the 3D positioning function: - Left click a position of the live video.
+Operate the 3D positioning function: - Click a position of the live video.
 The corresponding position will be moved to the center of the live video. - Hold down the left mouse button and drag the mouse to the lower right on the live video.
-The corresponding position will be moved to the center of the live video and zoomed in.

-- Hold down the left mouse button and drag the mouse to the upper left on the live video.
-The corresponding position will be moved to the center of the live video and zoomed out. - In One-touch Patrol
+The corresponding position will be moved to the center of the live video and zoomed in. - Hold down the left mouse button and drag the mouse to the upper left on the live video.
+The corresponding position will be moved to the center of the live video and zoomed out. - One-touch Patrol